 As we have described, miniSIPServer has an embeded HTTP server to provide WWW services.
 The default port is 8080, and sometimes this port could be used by another application, so we need change it to another one.
 Please click miniSIPServer menu "data / system / Basic" and change the "HTTP server port" to another value.

 If we change its value, we need restart miniSIPServer to enable it.

 If this port is set to zero, miniSIPServer will shutdown HTTP server to stop WWW services after it is restarted.

 This means HTTPS.

 If you want to start HTTPS for the web system, you need indicate miniSIPServer to load your own certificate file and private key file.
 Both these files must be PEM format.
 Certificate file must be renamed to 'server.crt' and private key file must be renamed to 'server.key'.

-In windows system, above files should be following by default:
+In windows system, above files might be following by default:

-In Linux system, including Debian and Pi, above files should be following by default:
+In Linux system, including Debian and Pi, above files might be following by default: